Training Multi-Layer Over-Parametrized Neural Network in Subquadratic Time: Low-Rank Maintenance and Efficient Computation of the Change

-In this section, we design a lazy data structure that maintains a low rank representation of the change of weights.
+In this section, we design a lazy data structure that maintains a low-rank representation of the change of weights.
 We also show that using this data structure, we can implement matrix-vector product query fast.

 Before moving, we define some notions related to rectangular matrix multiplication.